 For many, the Fourth of July holiday is a highlight of summer – and fireworks are often part of the day's festivities.
 Because of how common they are, many parents may think at-home fireworks are harmless for their children, but that is unfortunately not the case.
 More than 10,000 people are treated in emergency departments in the U.S. each year due to injury from fireworks.
 Of these, nearly a third are children under 15.

 - If you choose to use fireworks at home, only purchase legal fireworks from a reputable dealer.
 Avoid fireworks meant for professional displays and never tamper with the products.
 Read and carefully follow the instructions listed on the safety label to reduce your chances of a firework-related injury.

 - Never give small children bottle rockets or sparklers.
 Sparklers may seem harmless, but they can reach temperatures of up to 1,800 degrees Fahrenheit.
 As an alternative, give them glow sticks.

-- Remember to never let young children touch or light fireworks.
+- Never let young children touch or light fireworks.
 Keep children at least 10 feet away from the area where fireworks are being lit.
-In addition, never point a firework at another person, carry a firework in your pocket or wear loose clothing around fireworks.
+In addition, never point fireworks at another person, carry fireworks in your pocket or wear loose clothing around fireworks.

 - As a general rule, keep a bucket of water or hose handy for both emergencies and for disposing of fireworks.

 - Never relight a firework that did not go off.
 Wait at least 15 minutes, soak the firework and dispose of it in a trash can.
 Be sure to get rid of any unused fireworks in the same way.

 - If at-home fireworks feel unsafe for your family, skip them altogether and opt for a local fireworks display.

 - If you choose to go to a show, be sure to explain what is going to happen to your young children, who could become frightened of the noise and lights.